paulramisch/bundestag_speech_tagger/README.md

 Table 1: Overview of best results for different ML architectures and Open Discourse; td is short for test_data, fd is short for full_data; *Tested but not trained on updated data

 The table shows nine of the best performing models and three different architectures compared to the results of the Open Discourse Corpus Code.
-Every single model in this list outperforms the Open Discourse Heuristics.
+Every single model in this list outperforms the Open Discourse Implementation.

 While the first two LSTM models work at word level and only remember speaker names, and therefore will not maintain their test accuracy scores on the different data, the other models learn the structure of the data, but are most likely aided by the names they saw during training.